pezra/happy-little-macros/PITCHME.md

 ---

-the macro contract: the compiler passes in the original AST; the macro returns the AST to use in it's place
+the macro contract:

+the compiler passes in the original AST the macro returns the AST to use in it's place

 Note:
 Go wild!
-All of Elixir is available in macros.
+All of Elixir is at your disposal.

 ---